HaiboWang1992/RETester/README.md

-# This is the repository for RETester
+This is the repository for our paper "A Comprehensive Study of Refactoring Engine Bugs"